 - Effective - Engaged learners will gain new skills they can apply in their roles daily, driving business performance.
 Not only will this help them to progress personally, but it’ll also have financial benefits for your company.

-- Value for money - The best training platforms will require investment, and as an L&D department, you’ll want to ensure you’re achieving a good ROI.
+- Value for money - The best digital training platforms will require investment, and as an L&D department, you’ll want to ensure you’re achieving a good ROI.
 Increased learner engagement will enhance the skills learned and used in the workplace, improving the overall ROI.

 - The overall impact - Are you progressing towards your L&D goals?
 How does learner engagement affect this?
 By being aware of the bigger picture, you’ll be able to pinpoint the areas to focus on to achieve learning success.